DJ LeMahieu Player Props: Yankees vs. Guardians

 DJ LeMahieu At The Plate

-- LeMahieu has three doubles, a triple, a home run and three walks while hitting .235.
+- LeMahieu has four doubles, a triple, a home run and four walks while hitting .263.

-- LeMahieu has had a base hit in seven of nine games this season, and multiple hits once.
+- LeMahieu has gotten a hit in eight of 10 games this season (80.0%), with multiple hits twice.

 - LeMahieu has had an RBI in three games this season.